LaboratoireMecaniqueLille/Braking_tribometer_command/doc/hardware.md

 -------------------
 Gain: 2061.3 N/V

 Located between the spring and the pad.
-The conditionner is in the grey box on the left of the bench.
+The converter is in the grey box on the left of the bench.
 Note that this force is not only applied to the pad, but also used to deform the frame of the pad support, which require around 136 N, depending on the